CrashCash/FlashAirScripts/README.md

 will use the new configuration, so it should appear on the network.
 You should see it on your router's list of attached devices.
 Try "sdls" to see if it communicates without errors.

+### Warning

+Do not upload the same filename that is currently being printed, even if the file itself is identical.
+The printer will crash.